-- Children having access to the benefits and care they need through Medicaid
+- A strong Medicaid program ensuring children’s access to the benefits and care they need

 - Solutions in Medicaid to improve children’s health, health outcomes and the cost of care

-- Continued and improved funding for the training of pediatricians and pediatric specialists
+- Continued funding for the training of pediatricians and pediatric specialists

 Notable progress and achievement for children’s hospitals and child health include:

-Public awareness was raised in many ways, amplifying the voice for the nation’s children’s hospitals and our collective advocacy efforts:
+Public awareness about children's health care was raised in many ways, amplifying the voice for the nation’s children’s hospitals and our collective advocacy efforts: